martincostello/blog/content/posts/upgrading-to-dotnet-8-part-2-automation-is-our-friend.md

 - When changes are found, which _usually_ implies a new release is available, the workflow [raises a repository dispatch event][github-api-create-repo-dispatch] named `dotnet_release`.
 - This event triggers the [`update-dotnet-sdks`][update-dotnet-sdks] workflow which runs the `update-dotnet-sdk` workflow in each repository that has opted-in to the automation for the `main` branch.
 This isn't run for `dotnet-vnext` at the moment as when the release notes change there's likely a new version of .NET 6, 7 and 8 at the same time.
 Running just for `main` means we can get the .NET 6/7 updates applied to it first, and then the .NET 8 updates later as it would just create a merge conflict anyway.

-<s>In the future I might extend this to be smarter and determine whether a preview (or not) has been released, and then run the workflow for either `main` or `dotnet-vnext` as appropriate.</s>
+~~In the future I might extend this to be smarter and determine whether a preview (or not) has been released, and then run the workflow for either `main` or `dotnet-vnext` as appropriate.~~

 I updated the workflow above to handle this scenario.
 It now checks the `release-notes/**/releases.json` file(s) for the latest version(s) of .NET that have been released.
 If any version is a preview, then it will run the workflow for `dotnet-vnext`; for any others it will run the workflow for `main`.
 The commit that made those changes can be [found here][improvement-commit].